Skip to main content

 June 2024 | Roofing Sales and Claims Discussions

-I'll tell you one example.
-I know a very nice elderly couple that has had State Farm for 30-plus years.
-They insured two houses, several vehicles, and their business with State Farm for decades.
-They had a sudden burst pipe in their dining area.
-The plumber determined it was a sudden leak — which it obviously was.
-There was no staining or mold or discoloration, no evidence whatsoever it had been leaking for a while.
+One elderly couple had insured two houses, several vehicles, and a business with the same carrier for more than 30 years.
+They experienced a sudden burst pipe in their dining area.
+The plumber determined it was a sudden leak, which was consistent with the physical evidence: there was no staining, mold, or discoloration -- nothing to suggest the pipe had been leaking for an extended period.

 4